List of American cast-iron cookware manufacturers: Vollrath

 The Vollrath Company was founded in 1874 in Sheboygan, Wisconsin, by Jacob J. Vollrath.
 The company manufactured porcelain enameled pots, pans, plates, cups and other kitchenware by coating cast iron with ceramic glaze, and Vollrath received a patent on "speckled" enameled glaze for household utensils in 1889.
 By the 1920s the Vollrath Company was producing a catalog of more than 800 products.
 It was affected by the Great Depression, and during World War II the company had moved exclusively into defense manufacturing and thus, production of cast-iron products for household use ceased during this era.
 Vollrath produced a Polio-Pak during the polio epidemic.
 It was among the first manufacturing companies in America to integrate computer technology.

-Wagner Ware
+Wagner

-Founded in 1881 in Sidney, Ohio, as the Wagner Manufacturing Company, it manufactured metal castings of light hardware for general stores and tin hollowware for government contract work.
-In 1891, their cast iron foundry went into operation, and it continued producing cast-iron cookware for over a century before closing in 1999.
-Wagner was acquired by the Randall Corporation in 1952, five years before the same company also purchased Griswold.

-After Wagner and Griswold were brought under the Randall Company, the Erie cast iron foundry was closed, and all cast-iron items produced by the company were manufactured in Wagner's Ohio location.
-Wagner Ware cooking items continued to be produced from the 1960s through the 1990s.
+Founded in 1891 by brothers Milton M. and Bernard P. of Sidney, Ohio, as the Wagner Manufacturing Company.
+The Wagner family produced cookware at their cast iron foundry until 1952, when they sold their business to the Randall Company.
+Subsequent owners continued to operate the Sidney plant until it closed in 1999.
+The foundry was demolished in 2023.

 In 2000, both the Griswold and Wagner brands were acquired by the American Culinary Corporation of Willoughby, Ohio.
-The company continues to promote and produce Wagner products, under the Wagner and Griswold brands; however, new Wagner cast iron has not been produced since the Sidney foundry was closed in 1999.
+In 2022, the brand was reintroduced to the market by the newly established Wagner Cast Iron.
+The company manufactures reissues of historic Wagner cookware products.